panaturbo/testrepo2/doc/arm/general.rst

 :rfc:`3110` - D. Eastlake, 3rd. *RSA/SHA-1 SIGs and RSA KEYs in the Domain Name System (DNS).* May 2001.

+:rfc:`3225` - D. Conrad. *Indicating Resolver Support of DNSSEC.* December 2001.

 :rfc:`3226` - O. Gudmundsson. *DNSSEC and IPv6 A6 Aware Server/Resolver
 Message Size Requirements.* December 2001.

+:rfc:`3492` - A. Costello. *Punycode: A Bootstring Encoding of Unicode for Internationalized Domain Names in Applications (IDNA).* March 2003.

 :rfc:`3597` - A. Gustafsson. *Handling of Unknown DNS Resource Record (RR) Types.*
 September 2003.